bruderol/project-automation/docs/exercise1/README.md

 **Story / Context:**
 * Let's do a continuous integration hackaton and have some fun!
 * We implement together the most clever chat system of all times ;-)
-* At the end of the day we want to have a well tested chat system that works and is feature complete
+* At the end of the day we want to have a well tested chat system with well integrated features
-* All features need to work together well integrated

 **Exercise Goals:**
 * Learn how to work with Continuous Integration in a team